lovindata/blog/docs/posts/2/index.md

 libraryDependencies += "org.mockito"   %% "mockito-scala-cats" % "1.17.31" % Test
 ```

-To ask Metals to setup the Scala environment and install the dependencies:
+To instruct Metals to set up the Scala environment and install the dependencies:

 - `CTRL + SHIFT + P`
 - `Metals: Import build`

-Then go to the Metals extension view, to confirm it's correctly setup 😎:
+Then, go to the Metals extension view to confirm it's correctly set up 😎:

 <figure markdown="span">
   ![Metals extension](image-5.png)